openstack-archive/deb-python-coffin/README.rst

     - {% with %}

-Django filters that are ported in Coffin: date, time, timesince, timeuntil
+Django filters that are ported in Coffin: date, time, timesince, timeuntil, truncatewords, truncatewords_html.

 The template-related functionality of the following contrib modules has been ported in Coffin: ``coffin.contrib.markup``.